Contact and practical information

 Question: I am a Non-European Freemover and I applied for the ISUP a few weeks ago.
 However, I still don't know how to pay the tuition fee.
 Could you please give me the payment information?

-Answer: The tuition fee should be transferred to the bank account number mentioned in the section Fees and costs under Application and fees.
+Answer: The tuition fee should be transferred to the bank account mentioned in the section Fees and costs under Application and fees.

 Question: I am an Open University Student and I am wondering when I have to pay for my course(s)?